llvm/torch-mlir/README.md

 #### Example usage of `torchfx`

 The `examples` folder includes scripts `torchfx_*.py` showing how to use the TorchFX to MLIR pipeline.
-In order to run the examples, make sure you've setup your `PYTHONPATH` by following [these](#setup-your-python-environment) instructions.
+In order to run the examples, make sure you've setup your `PYTHONPATH` by following the [Setup Python Environment](#setup-python-environment) instructions.

 Then, run